 Where It Will Be Set

 The spinoff is a prequel, taking place before all the action on Breaking Bad, but producers have said the show has some flexibility.
 Producer Peter Gould said, "One of the great things about having a timeline which is flexible is that perhaps some of it takes place before Breaking Bad, during Breaking Bad, and after Breaking Bad."
 In any case, more of Saul's backstory will come into play, with viewers seeing what his life was like before he met Walt and Jesse.

 When It Comes Out

-Although the series was originally set to premiere this November, the launch has been pushed back to early 2015.
+Although the series was originally set to premiere this November, a new teaser confirms that the launch has been pushed back to February 2015.
 Along with the first, 10-episode season, the show has already been picked up for a second season (!) for a total of 23 episodes.

 Who's In and Who's Out

 Breaking Bad creator Vince Gilligan is directing the series, with Saul Goodman character creator Peter Gould working as the co-showrunner and several members of the writing team returning for the spinoff.
 As for the cast, Bob Odenkirk will star as Saul, and Jonathan Banks is reprising his role as Mike.